 From fundamental science to translational medicine

-Propelled by on-going media, technological innovation and the desire to improve human health, BME research faculty utilize their medical and engineering strengths as they conceptualize and development experimental approaches to problem solving.
+Propelled by on-going media, technological innovation and the desire to improve human health, BME research faculty utilize their medical and engineering strengths as they conceptualize and develop experimental approaches to problem solving.

 Biomedical engineering is, by nature, an interdisciplinary endeavor.
 New advances require a variety of experimental and conceptual approaches.
 It is not surprising, therefore, that faculty are involved in research collaborations that transcend department boundaries.